 (3) Information under this regulation as at 31 December in a year is to be provided not later than 28 February in the following year.

+[Regulation 9 amended in Gazette 7 Dec 2012 p.
+5985-6.]

+Part 3 — Fees and charges

+[Heading inserted in Gazette 7 Dec 2012 p.
+5986.]

-10. Accreditation etc. of Australian resident students, fees and charges for (Sch.
+10. Certification, assessment and examination fees and charges for students who are Australian residents (Sch.
 1)

-The fees and charges for accreditation, assessment and certification of a student who is an Australian resident are those set out in Schedule 1.
+The fees and charges for certification, assessment and examination of a student who is an Australian resident are those set out in Schedule 1.

 [Regulation 10 inserted in Gazette 18 Oct 2006 p.
-4454.]
+4454; amended in Gazette 7 Dec 2012 p.
+5986.]

-11. Accreditation etc. of non-Australian resident students, fees and charges for
+11. Certification, assessment and examination fees and charges for students who are not Australian residents

-(1) The fees and charges for accreditation, assessment and certification of a student who is not an Australian resident are —
+(1) The fees and charges for certification, assessment and examination of a student who is not an Australian resident are —

 (a) if there is a relevant determination in force under this regulation, the fees and charges specified in that determination; or